Apple Recipes

 Vanilla ice cream

 Peel squash and cut in half lengthwise; discard seeds.
-Cut squash into thin slices.
-In a large bowl, toss the squash,
+Cut squash into thin

-apples, corn syrup and lemon juice.
 Combine the brown sugar, corn starch, cinnamon and salt; stir into squash

 mixture.
 Transfer to a greased 13x9x2 baking dish.
-Cover and bake at 375 for 20 minutes.
+Cover and bake at 375 for

-In a small bowl, combine the flour, oats and brown sugar; cut in butter until mixture resembles coarse crumbs.
+20 minutes.
+In a small bowl, combine the flour, oats and brown sugar; cut

-browned.
+topping is lightly browned.
 Serve warm with ice cream.
 6-8 servings

 Honey Apple Crisp

-4 cups golden delicious apples, pared, cored and sliced
+4 cups Golden Delicious apples, pared, cored and sliced

 ½ cup honey